fad-alsh/Earthquakes/README.md

 # Earthquakes
-Messing around with poorly, made a global map that indicates location and magnitude of earthquakes
+Messing around with plotly, made a global map that indicates location and magnitude of earthquakes